Jerinos/food-not-food/README.md

 # food-not-food
-Machine Learning powered app tp decide whether food or not
+Machine Learning powered app to decide whether food or not